Leaders in Online and Professional Continuing Education

 Hear what past participants have to say!

-There are five courses in the UPCEA Leader Certificate program (see course descriptions below).
-Each course is four weeks long.
-Complete all five Leader courses successfully and receive the UPCEA Leader Certificate.
+There are five courses in the UPCEA PCO Leader Certificate (see course descriptions below).
+Each course is five weeks long.
+Complete all five Leader courses successfully and receive the UPCEA PCO Leader Certificate.
 Upon successful completion of each course, participants will be awarded an UPCEA-backed badge.
 Courses are designed to be taken in sequence as a cohort for the full certificate, however they may be taken individually and in any order, as long as they are completed within a two-year period (to earn the certificate).

-• Next cohort begins April 1, 2024
+• Next cohort begins May 13, 2024

-• Application deadline: March 1, 2024
+• Application deadline: April 5, 2024 - CLOSED

 • Program Cost: UPCEA Members: $1990; Non-members: $2,990